 Ecological characteristics (Figure 1a)

-Traits and diet
+Traits

-We obtained the six following traits from Etard et al. (2020), a trait data compilation across terrestrial vertebrates: body size (mass and/or body length, depending on the Class); a proxy for species lifespan (generation length in mammals and birds; age at sexual maturity for amphibians; and maximum longevity for reptiles); litter or clutch size; diel activity; habitat breadth; and use of artificial habitats.
-We chose these traits because 1) they were available across all vertebrate Classes, at least for a subset of the species, allowing for a comparative assessment; 2) they related to species life-history, ecology, and resource use, such that we suspected they influence species land-use responses and climate-change sensitivity.
-We couldn’t capture intraspecific variation in trait values, so we assumed no intraspecific trait variation and used species means for continuous traits.
+We obtained the six following traits from Etard et al. (2020), a trait data compilation across terrestrial vertebrates: body size (body mass and/or length, depending on the class); a proxy for species lifespan (generation length for mammals and birds; age at sexual maturity for amphibians; and maximum longevity for reptiles); litter or clutch size; diel activity; habitat breadth; and use of artificial habitats.
+We chose these traits because 1) they were available across all vertebrate classes, at least for a subset of species, allowing for a comparative assessment; and 2) they relate to species life-history, ecology, and resource use, such that they might influence species land-use responses and climatic niche properties (and thus expected climate-change sensitivity).
+We couldn’t capture intraspecific variation in trait values, and instead single mean values for all traits.

-We enhanced the trait data obtained from Etard et al. (2020) with species-level dietary information, lacking in the published database but likely important for predicting species responses to human threats.
-For birds and mammals, we collected estimates of species primary diet (i.e., the diet inferred from the combination of food items totalling more than 50% of species consumption), from the EltonTraits database (Wilman et al. 2014).
+We enhanced the trait data obtained from Etard et al. (2020) with species-level estimates of diet, lacking in the published database but likely important for understanding species’ sensitivity to human pressures.
+For birds and mammals, we collected estimates of species primary diet (i.e., the diet inferred from the combination of food items totalling more than 50% of species’ consumption), from the EltonTraits database (Wilman et al. 2014).
 For amphibians and reptiles, obtaining species “primary” diet was not possible, as there were no data available on the relative consumption of different food items.
 For amphibians, the AmphiBIO database (Oliveira et al. 2017) provided information on species consumption of different food items (just in terms of presence/absence in the diet, but without estimation of their percent use), so we inferred diet on the basis of these reported food items.
 For reptiles, there was no available data collection describing diet.
-Thus, for both reptiles and amphibians, we complemented our datasets by collecting data on species consumption from published sources, for an additional 108 amphibians and for 239 reptiles.
+For both reptiles and amphibians, we supplemented the existing datasets by collecting data on species consumption from published sources, for an additional 108 amphibians and for 239 reptiles.

-Finally, we standardised the diet data across the vertebrate classes, by grouping species in five different diet categories: vertebrate eaters; invertebrate eaters; plant/seed eaters; fruit/nectar eaters; and omnivores.
-Further, we calculated species diet breadth – the total number of food items known to be consumed by a species.
-More information on the compilation of dietary information can be found in the SI (see “S1 Compiling diet information”).
+We standardised the diet data across the vertebrate classes, by grouping species in five different diet categories: vertebrate eaters; invertebrate eaters; plant/seed eaters; fruit/nectar eaters; and omnivores.
+We also calculated species diet breadth – the total number of food items known to be consumed by a species.
+More information on the compilation of dietary information can be found in the Supporting Information (see “S1 Compiling diet information”).

 Geographical range area

 We used extent-of-occurrence maps from BirdLife International for birds (http://datazone.birdlife.org/species/requestdis), from the IUCN Red List for mammals and amphibians (IUCN 2020), and from Roll et al. (2017) for reptiles (all downloaded in April 2020).
 We excluded areas occupied during non-breeding seasons and areas falling outside species known elevational limits.
 We estimated species geographical range areas using a resolution of 1 km2 with Behrman’s equal-area projection.
-Although range areas cannot be considered a trait (because their measurement requires gathering data from multiple individuals), we included range area in the analyses because past work has shown that range area is an important predictor of species responses to land use (Newbold et al. 2018) and climate change (Thuiller et al. 2005).
-In addition, range area may correlate with other aspects of species’ ecology, notably dispersal abilities (Capurucho et al. 2020).
-We couldn’t include dispersal abilities directly in this work as there are currently very few available estimates for terrestrial vertebrates.
+Although range areas cannot be considered a trait (which is a property measurable at the level of individual organisms), we included range area in the analyses because past work has shown that range area is an important correlate of species responses to land use (Newbold et al. 2018) and climate change (Thuiller et al. 2005).
+In addition, range area may correlate with other aspects of species’ ecology that we could not include directly in our analysis because of limited data availability, such as dispersal ability (Capurucho et al. 2020).

 Phylogenies